 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week we’re doing a 2-for-1 looking at schizoid and schizotypal personality disorder.

-Both schizoid and schizotypal personality disorder fall within the DSM-5‘s cluster A, which is the odd/eccentric cluster.
+Both schizoid and schizotypal personality disorders fall within the DSM-5‘s cluster A, which is the odd/eccentric cluster.
 Despite the similarities in names (it took me a long time to get straight in my head which was which), there are considerable differences.

 Schizoid personality disorder

 While the name sounds like schizophrenia, schizoid PD is more along the lines of an asocial personality disorder (not that such a thing exists), with asociality taken to extremes.
 Still, a family history of schizophrenia is a risk factor for schizoid PD, so there is some link there.
-Emotionally cold, neglectful, or detached parents can also increase risk.
+Emotionally cold, neglectful, or detached parents can also increase the risk.

 Schizoid personality disorder symptoms can include: